-- USART with asynchronous operation or synchronous master or slave operation. - SPI master or slave with up to 4 slave selects. - IC, including separate master, slave, and monitor functions. - Flexcomm interfaces 0 to 5 each provide one channel pair of IS and Flexcomm interfaces 6 to 7 each provide four channel pairs of I2S. - Data for USART, SPI, and I2S traffic uses the Flexcomm FIFO.
+- USART with asynchronous operation or synchronous master or slave operation. - SPI master or slave with up to 4 slave selects. - IC, including separate master, slave, and monitor functions. - Flexcomm interfaces 0 to 7 each provide one channel pair of IS. - Data for USART, SPI, and I2S traffic uses the Flexcomm FIFO.
 The IC function does not use the FIFO.

-7.24.3.2 SPI serial I/O (SPIO) controller
+7.26.3.2 SPI serial I/O (SPIO) controller

 - Maximum supported bit rate for SPI master mode (transmit/receive) is 32 Mbit/s.
 The maximum supported bit rate for SPI slave receive mode is 25 Mbit/s and for SPI slave transmit mode is 16 Mbits/s. - Master and slave operation. - Data frames of 4 to 16 bits supported directly.
-Larger frames supported by software. - The SPI function supports separate transmit and receive FIFOs with eight entries each. - Supports DMA transfers: SPIn transmit and receive functions can operated with the system DMA controller.

-- Data can be transmitted to a slave without the need to read incoming data.
+Larger frames supported by software. - The SPI function supports separate transmit and receive FIFOs with eight entries each. - Supports DMA transfers: SPIn transmit and receive functions can operated with the system DMA controller. - Data can be transmitted to a slave without the need to read incoming data.
 This can be useful while setting up an SPI memory. - Up to Four Slave Select input/outputs with selectable polarity and flexible usage.

-7.24.3.3 IC-bus interface
+7.26.3.3 IC-bus interface